On page 54:

 Thanks Normen Müller!

-On page 331, the scalable concurrent accumulator specialized for Longs is not properly initializing the total value in its apply method.
+On page 331, the scalable concurrent accumulator specialized for Long

 class ParLongAccumulator(z: Long)(op: (Long, Long) => Long) {